Strings Program: Violin, Viola, and Cello

 When the teacher has received a 24-hour cancellation notice, one private lesson per semester will be made up at teacher’s convenience.
 There are no make up times offered for missed group classes.
 We follow the University of Utah academic calendar.

-Beginning Strings Lab
+Beginning Strings Class/Pedagogy Lab

 This lab is designed for students who have never played a string instrument before.
 We will only accept children ages 5-8.
 Students receive one group lesson and one private lesson weekly.
 Music is included in tuition.
 Labs are 45 minutes long.

+All beginner lessons are scheduled by the beginning strings coordinator, Dr. Kasia Borup.
 Private lesson times will be assigned after registration is closed.
 Lessons are taught by the String Pedagogy class.

 Schedule | ||